-- Point Build System: In an unusual twist to this, purchasing allies, artifacts, personal universes, and cosmic powers used a set scale, but purchasing attributes put the player in direct competition with the other players via and auction.
+- Point Build System: In an unusual twist on this, purchasing allies, artifacts, personal universes, and cosmic powers used a set scale, but purchasing attributes put the player in direct competition with the other players via auction.

 - Properly Paranoid: Most of the game involves scheming against your fellow players to a degree second only to Paranoia itself.
 This quality also ensures that none of the PCs have a chance of defeating any of the characters from the source novels, as they've been at this game longer than the PCs.

 - Schrödinger's Gun: Invoked by the rules, which state that in order to accurately portray NPCs with superhuman strategic abilities and thousands of years of experience, the game master will often have to resort to rewriting things that happened off-stage.